guyinacube/powerapps-docs-pr/articles/guided-learning/learning-forms-edit-mode.md

 ## Determine whether a form is in edit mode

-In the previous video, you made the **DivisionCode** field invisible.
+In the previous topic, you made the **DivisionCode** field invisible.
 Before you start, you'll need to make it visible again in order to edit it.

 1. In the left-hand pane, under **EditScreen1**, select **EditForm1**.
 1. In the right-hand pane, select **Data**, then scroll down in **Fields** and select **DivisionCode**.